UMESKIA-SOFTWARES/umspay-woocommerce/README.md

 85 77 83 32 80 65 89
 ```

-## Tinpesa Wordpress Plugin
+## Ums Pay Wordpress Plugin

 This is a plugin that allows you to integrate your wordpress site with tinpesa payment gateway.

 ## Installation

-1. Buy the plugin from [here](https://shop.umeskiasoftwares.com/product/tinypesa-woocommerce/).

-2. Upload the plugin to your wordpress site.
+1. Download zip and Upload the plugin to your wordpress site.

-3. Activate the plugin.
+2. Activate the plugin.

-4. Go to the plugin settings page and enter your tinpesa credentials.
+3. Go to the plugin settings page and enter your tinpesa credentials.

-5. Save the settings.
+4. Save the settings.

-6. You are good to go.
+5. You are good to go.

-## Usage

-1. Create a new page and add the shortcode `[tinpesa_payment_form]` to the page content.

-2. Publish the page.

-3. You can now access the page and make payments.

 ## License